 Can You Negotiate the Price of a New RV?

 If you’re wondering what you can negotiate when buying a new RV, the price is still on the table.
 Some dealers may tell you that the price you see is the price you’ll get; take it or leave it.
 If it’s around 15% above MSRP (Manufacturer’s Suggested Retail Price), that’s a reasonable expectation.

 Use websites like RV Trader and RVT to check out pricing on new models.
 You’ll find nationwide pricing around the country, state, or local area.
-These will be starting prices.
-Each state and dealership have their tax, tag, and fees.
+These will be the starting prices.
+Each state and dealership has its tax, tag, and fees.